-- a) horses must exceed 149cm with shoes or 148cm without shoes - b) ponies must not exceed 149cm with shoes or 148cm without shoes - c) the height of the pony is to be included on entry forms - d) it is recommended that ponies carry a current EA height certificate to verify height, especially for taller ponies - e) a pony is to comply with the National Measuring Rules within 12 months of competing in Official Events and MUST be measured before entering a separated Pony Official competition, including State and Australian Championship - f) where a protest is lodged against the height of a pony in accordance with EA measuring rules the pony must be re-measured within 30 days of the protest - g) ponies 8 years and over may be eligible for a Life Measurement Certificate.
-Refer to rule 13 in the EA Measuring Rules - h) the SDA will determine if a transfer from horse to pony status or from pony to horse status is required and advise the EA State Branch accordingly - i) all current grading points will transfer with a change in status - j) a new Dressage Card/Performance Licence will be issued - k) only current measurement certificates approved by the EA, will be accepted
+- a) horses must exceed 149cm with shoes or 148cm without shoes - b) ponies must not exceed 149cm with shoes or 148cm without shoes - c) ponies must comply with the Equestrian Australia Measuring Rules - to compete in official events at Regional Championships, State Championships, National Championships, Young Pony or CDI Events - State Branches are to provide measuring services to competitors at Regional Championships, State Championships, National Championships, Young Pony and CDI Events and are encouraged to provide further opportunities for measuring throughout the State where possible - Measuring Certificate is to be sighted (electronic copy) at entry or the height is to be recorded prior to competing at the event - d) ponies 8 years and over may be eligible for a Life Measurement Certificate.
+Refer to rule 13 in the EA Measuring Rules - e) a pony without a current EA Measuring Certificate may be questioned by any Judge or Club Official and served with a "Request to Measure", with a notation provided to the State Branch.
+The pony must be measured before being permitted to compete in official pony tests.
+They may still compete in open events - f) the SDA will determine if a transfer from horse to pony status or from pony to horse status is required and advise the EA State Branch accordingly - g) all current grading points will transfer with a change in status - h) a new Dressage Card/Performance Licence will be issued

-Please Note: Current EA Measuring Rules apply
+NOTE: Current EA Measuring Rules apply